New Year, New You

 On this first of January (yesterday), the coming year is a blank slate.
-It’s a time when we can set our goals – to exercise more, to eat less, to perform our best – in the hopes of making 2019 a year that we can look back on with pride.
-There’s one problem, though: the success rate for New Year’s resolutions is pretty bleak. less than 10% of resolutions have been kept by year’s end and 25% fail before 15 January.
+It’s a time when we can set our goals – to exercise more, to eat less, to perform our best – in the hopes of making 2020 a year that we can look back on with pride.
+There’s one problem, though: the success rate for New Year’s resolutions is pretty bleak.
+Less than 10% of resolutions are kept by year’s end and 25% fail before 15 January.

 That sounds a bit doom and gloom, so let’s get to some positives.

 Fill your resolution list with easy, good-for-you goals.
 With one tiny lifestyle tweak a day, you’ll feel fantastic by month’s end and psyched to make 2020 your best year yet.

 When you see all those gorgeous in-season grapefruits, oranges, clementines, and pomelos in the produce aisle, grab an armful!
 Winter citrus can help keep skin looking healthy thanks to vitamin C, which aids in collagen production.
 In fact, an American Journal of Clinical Nutrition study found that people who ate foods high in C had fewer wrinkles and less age-related dry skin than those who didn’t.
 Try clementine sections sprinkled with pistachios or sweet grapefruit dipped in Greek yogurt for a snack.

 Eat veggies regularly

 Whether you’re slimming down or just staying well, vegetables are your friends, says Good Housekeeping’s M.D., Dr. Mehmet Oz.
 He had women try 10 diets for the Great Diet Showdown episode of his show.
 Tiffany, who lost 15 kilos says, “I sauté onions, peppers, mushrooms, corn — whatever I have in the freezer — and toss that on a bed of baby arugula and spinach,” she says.
 (Sounds delicious!)

 Share your resolutions one-on-one